futuresuper/fs-website-2021/src/pages/blog/how-to-read-your-annual-member-statement.md

 ***Opening balance*** is the balance of your account at the start of the financial year, 1 July 2021.

-***What’s been added*** include funds allocated to your account, such as rollovers from your other super accounts, contributions (government, employer and personal contributions, for example) and tax rebates (you receive a tax rebate of 15% on direct fees deducted from your account).
+***What’s been added*** includes funds allocated to your account, such as rollovers from your other super accounts, contributions (government, employer and personal contributions, for example) and tax rebates (you receive a tax rebate of 15% on direct fees deducted from your account).

 ***What has been deducted*** from your account include deductions like [taxes on your contributions](https://www.futuresuper.com.au/faqs/why-is-tax-taken-from-my-account), withdrawals, insurance premiums and direct fees.
 (Fees are explained further below).
 Note, anything in brackets means a deduction or loss.